porsche-design-system/porsche-design-system/packages/components/src/components/content/carousel/carousel.examples.md

 <Playground :markup="heading" :config="config"></Playground>

-## Wrap Heading
+## Wrap Content

 By default, the `p-carousel` takes up the available space which works for all scenarios where its parent has some padding, e.g., when used within `p-content-wrapper`.
-In case its parent either does not provide some padding or the `p-carousel` really should go edge to edge, both the heading and navigation controls would be positioned right on the edge.
-Do avoid this, use the `wrapHeading` property which internally applies the padding of `p-content-wrapper`.
+In case its parent either does not provide some padding or the `p-carousel` really should go edge to edge, you cann use the `wrapContent` property which internally applies the padding of `p-content-wrapper`.

-<Playground :markup="wrapHeading" :config="config"></Playground>
+<Playground :markup="wrapContent" :config="config"></Playground>

-## Sub Heading
+## Description

-If you want to place any additional elements between heading and slider, you can use the `subheading` slot.
+If you want to place any additional elements between heading and slider, you can use the `description` slot.
-When combined with `wrapHeading`, the `subheading` also respects the padding of `p-content-wrapper`.

-<Playground :markup="subHeading" :config="config"></Playground>

-## Peaking Slide

-To get a cut off slide on the right side, you can use the `peakingSlide` property.

-<Playground :markup="peakingSlide" :config="config"></Playground>
+<Playground :markup="description" :config="config"></Playground>

-## Overflow visible

-If you want to see the previous and next slide that are naturally outside the component, you can set `overflow-visible="true"`.
-But make sure, that your entire page does not become horizontally scrollable by specifying the style `overflow-x: hidden` somewhere up your DOM hierarchy.

-<Playground :markup="overflowVisible" :config="{ ...config, overflowX: 'hidden' }"></Playground>

 ## Disable Pagination